mskf1383/pashmak/README.md

 `arraypush` operation gets two argument: array and new item you want to add to the array

 ### arraypop
-you can delete a item from array:
+You can delete a item from array:

 ```bash
 $myarray = ['red', 'green', 'blue'];